gjbex/training-material/Fortran/README.md

 =======

 This is work in progress for an information session on modern Fortran (95, 2003, 2008).
-This part of the repository will be extended over time.
+Prior knowledge of Fortran 77/90 is assumed.

+This may grow over time to become a full-fledged Fortran course.

 Contents
 --------